This is a page that attempts to establish beliefs which are necessary for an adult view of the world in the 21st century.

 There are other animal species that may have one or more of these traits, but we are the only species that has all of them.
 Hence civilization.

 Humans are Social Animals

-We human beings are social animals.
+Human beings are social animals.
 We need other humans to behave normally.
 Without human contact, a human will lose her ability to behave within the spectrum we would describe as “normal.”
-Everything humans do is social: how we communicate, how we learn, how we build; even eating and drinking with other people is better than doing it alone.
+Everything humans do is social: how we communicate, how we learn, how we build; even eating and drinking with other people is preferable to doing it alone.

 Humanity is Plurality

-Though all human beings are the same species, and all human beings have many shared characteristics, there are literally billions of us, and we have lived on all but one of the continents of the world over hundreds of thousands of years.
+Though all human beings are the same species, and have many shared characteristics, there are literally billions of us, and who have lived on all but one of the world’s continents over hundreds of thousands of years.
 This is has led to differences.
-But there is no moral dimension to these differences, they just are.
+There is no moral dimension to these differences, they just are.
 It’s the reality of our species: there are different people with different experiences and different ways of thinking, throughout the world.